doverunner/drm-license-proxy-sample-java/doc/README.en.md

 - Different companies have different encryption methods, so we don't provide separate guides.

-3. Specify the policy to be used using `new DoverunnerDrmTokenClient()`
+3. Specify the policy to be used using `new DoveRunnerDrmTokenClient()`

-4. The device information header `pallycon-client-meta` allows you to receive information from the client. ( Doverunner SDK sends it by default. )
+4. The device information header `pallycon-client-meta` allows you to receive information from the client. ( DoveRunner SDK sends it by default. )
 - Original Value String : `ewoJImRldmljZV9pbmZvIjogewoJCSJkZXZpY2VfbW9kZWwiOiAiaVBob25lIFNFIChpUGhvbmU4LDQpIiwKCQkib3NfdmVyc2lvbiI6IjE1LjcuMiIKCX0KfQ==`
 - Base64 Decoding :
 ```JSON